Bed Slats vs Box Springs: What You Need To Know

 Slats vs. Other Mattress Foundations

-While bed slats are not uncommon, there are many alternatives you might want to consider, including the following.
+While bed slats are not uncommon, there are many alternatives to consider, including the following.

 Bunkie Board

 Bunkie boards are wood, particleboard, or plywood barriers 1 to 3 inches thick.
-They are best for bunk bed mattresses that don’t require too much height.
+They are best for bunk bed mattresses that need to be cognisant of height limitations.
 In addition, you can place a bunkie board between your mattress and bed frame to create a sturdier foundation.

 Adjustable Base

 Adjustable bed frames are mechanical structures that allow sleepers to raise the head or foot of their mattress.
-Unlike bed slats, they can provide ample pressure relief and comfort.
-They are ideal for people that suffer from medical conditions like arthritis or sleep apnea.
+Unlike bed slats, they provide ample pressure relief and comfort.
+Purple adjustable bases are specially designed with programmed settings that help to reduce snoring and improve breathing.

 In addition, they are highly customizable and can support dozens of add-ons like sleep trackers and temperature regulation.